UBC-MDS/chemcalculator/README.md

 This package contains three functions.
 Each function will have it's own required and optional arguments.

-1. Calculate the mass of the atoms or chemical formula for the input chemical formula.
+1. `compute_mass`: Calculate the mass of the atoms or chemical formula for the input chemical formula.
 2. Convert moles to grams and convert grams to moles.
-3. Calculate percentage mass for the desired atom or molecule.
+3. `percent_mass`: Calculate percentage mass for the desired atom or molecule.

 ## Installation